Containers Loading Optimization with Python

 Initial Solution — (Image by Author)

-Comment: Your forklift driver tried to fit a number maximum of European pallets and find some space for the 4 North American Pallets.
+Comment: Your forklift driver tried to fit a maximum number of European pallets and find some space for the 4 North American Pallets.

 Results: 20/20 Euro Pallets loaded, 2/4 American pallets loaded.
 You need another container for the two remaining pallets.